coehler200/ense352-fall2025-labs/Lab-2/controlFlow.md

 We have been introduced to a number of new assembly instructions:

-- BL - Branch with Link (Call a subroutine) and store the return address in the LR 2.
-B - Branch
+- BL - Branch with Link (Call a subroutine) and store the return address in the LR
 - BX LR - Return from a subroutine.
 - PUSH Reg.. - Push multiple Registers to the stack
 - POP Reg.. - Pop multiple Registers from the stack.